nixworks/public/news/2016/05/24/jaish-e-mohammed-operations-chief-is-killed-in-a-gun-battle-with-police.md

 7. [Loud explosions and gunfire are heard in a building where Kashmiri forces are fighting Jammu Kashmir Liberation Front militants in a standoff that has claimed the lives of five soldiers and one civilian. ](/news/2016/02/22/loud-explosions-and-gunfire-are-heard-in-a-building-where-kashmiri-forces-are-fighting-jammu-kashmir-liberation-front-militants-in-a-standof.md) _Context: Insurgency in Jammu and Kashmir_
 8. [Heavily armed terrorists, reportedly members of Jaish-e-Mohammed, attack an Indian Air Force base in Pathankot, Punjab; three security force personnel and four of the terrorists are reported to have been killed. ](/news/2016/01/2/heavily-armed-terrorists-reportedly-members-of-jaish-e-mohammed-attack-an-indian-air-force-base-in-pathankot-punjab-three-security-force.md) _Context: Jaish-e-Mohammed_
 9. [Insurgents attack an Indian Army base in northern Kashmir.
 At least three attackers are killed. ](/news/2015/11/25/insurgents-attack-an-indian-army-base-in-northern-kashmir-at-least-three-attackers-are-killed.md) _Context: Insurgency in Jammu and Kashmir_
-10. [Kashmir insurgency:An attack on a military camp leaves 11 Indian soldiers and police dead near Uri.
-Eight militants and two civilians are killed in that and concurrent attacks in the state capital, Srinagar, and a part of southern Kashmir. ](/news/2014/12/5/kashmir-insurgency-pan-attack-on-a-military-camp-leaves-11-indian-soldiers-and-police-dead-near-uri-eight-militants-and-two-civilians-are-k.md) _Context: Insurgency in Jammu and Kashmir_
+10. [ Sixteen militants and eight Indian Army soldiers are killed in Jammu and Kashmir's Kupwara District. ](/news/2009/03/24/sixteen-militants-and-eight-indian-army-soldiers-are-killed-in-jammu-and-kashmir-s-kupwara-district.md) _Context: Insurgency in Jammu and Kashmir_